Architecture of Aylesbury: 18th century architecture

 While the church cannot be called architecturally outstanding, it does form an integral part of a townscape seemingly unchanged from the 18th century.
-Sited upon a hill, it is surrounded by narrow streets, and squares of substantial 18th century town houses, which were not included in the large replanning and development of the town in the late 1960s.
-This area compromising Castle Street, Church Street, Temple Square (named after the Temple family of Stowe House), and Church Square including Parson's Fee give a clear indication of how Aylesbury must have appeared in the 18th century, and has an architectural ambiance quite different to the remainder of the town.
+Sited upon a hill, it is surrounded by narrow streets, and squares of substantial 18th-century townhouses, which were not included in the large replanning and development of the town in the late 1960s.
+This area compromising Castle Street, Church Street, Temple Square (named after the Temple family of Stowe House), and Church Square including Parson's Fee gives a clear indication of how Aylesbury must have appeared in the 18th century and has an architectural ambiance quite different to the remainder of the town.

 County Hall (County Court)

-Aylesbury has many public buildings which reflect its position as the county town of Buckinghamshire, a position it has held since the 16th century, when King Henry VIII transferred the status from Buckingham.
+Aylesbury has many public buildings which reflect its position as the county town of Buckinghamshire, a position it has held since the 16th century when King Henry VIII transferred the status from Buckingham.
 Legend states it was a move to impress Anne Boleyn's father, who held the manor at the time, but this is probably apocryphal.
 A county town is the seat of Buckinghamshire County Council, a body responsible for the minor day-to-day running of an English county.
 It was also the home of the local assizes today known as the Crown Court.
 Thus the town has always had a structure known as County Hall: today the building known by that name houses merely the offices of the County Council.
-In previous centuries it housed not only the administrative offices of the county, but also the county court chamber, where crimes such as murder, treason and those felonies too serious for a small town magistrate's court were tried.
-In addition the County Hall often had an assembly room where entertainments and balls would take place for the more worthy members of the county and their families.
+In previous centuries it housed not only the administrative offices of the county but also the county court chamber, where crimes such as murder, treason and those felonies too serious for a small town magistrate's court were tried.
+In addition, the County Hall often had an assembly room where entertainment and balls would take place for the more worthy members of the county and their families.
 Thus in the 18th century County Hall was a reflection of county prestige.